 On the vinyl, just trace around with a pen rather than make additional pin marks.

 If you are make a single sided terry cloth bib pin and cut 1.

-You can also print up the pattern twice and lay it out as shown in the second picture.
+You can also print up the pattern twice and lay it out as shown in the first picture.